The Eczema Story

 The standard protocol is to apply a steroid-based cream to the affected areas.
 If I got any flare-ups, I applied tacrolimus ointment also known as Protopic.

-Eczema sufferers know that it is the worst at night when the itching kicks in.
+Eczema sufferers know that it’s the worst at night when the itching kicks in.
+All I wanted to do was rip my skin off.
 What do doctors prescribe for that?
 An antihistamine.
 Applying the steroid creams and taking antihistamines was my only option.
+In some extreme cases, even sleeping medications to knock me out so I don’t scratch myself in my sleep.

 After changing Doctors, he referred me to a skin specialist at a children’s hospital.
-Their protocol was something similar:
+Their approach was something similar:

 An oil bath 3 times a day to keep my skin moisturized